atzberg/mango-selm/README.md

 </p>

 ### Mango-Selm: Package for Fluid-Structure Interactions and Fluctuating Hydrodynamics Simulations
-Simulation codes and Jupyter Notebook and Python interface available for simulations in LAMMPS.    <br>
+Jupyter Notebook and Python interface for modeling also now available for SELM-LAMMPS simulations.    <br>

 **Mango-Selm** is a package for performing fluid-structure interaction simulations in LAMMPS.
-The package can be used for performing implicit-solvent coarse-grained simulations in molecular dynamics and for more general problems involving fluid-structure interactions subject to thermal fluctuations.
-Deterministic simulations are also possible by setting temperature to zero in models.
-The package includes implementations of Stochastic Eulerian Lagrangian Methods (SELMs), Stochastic Immersed Boundary Method (SIB) approaches, and other methods.
-In these hybrid methods solvent/fluid mediated effects are taken into account through continuum stochastic hydrodynamic equations that are coupled to discrete microstructure degrees of freedom.
-The SELM methods provide momentum conserving thermostats for these systems and approaches for resolving relaxation of hydrodynamic modes and other dissipative interactions.
+The package includes methods for
+* hydrodyamic coupling between particles and microstructures handled though continuum stochastic fluid equations.
+* implicit-solvent coarse-grained simulations, for example colloids / polymers / membranes.
+* general fluid-structure interactions subject to thermal fluctuations (selms / immersed boundary models).
+* shear boundary conditions for micro-rheology studies, for example rheology of soft materials / complex fluids.
+* deterministic simulations are also possible by setting temperature parameter to zero.

+Allows for SELM and Immersed Boundary Methods hydrodynamic solvers to be used in conjunction with LAMMPS.
+LAMMPS provides many interaction potentials and analysis tools for modeling and simulation.
+Interaction methods include particle-mesh electrostatics, common coarse-grained potentials, many-body interactions, and others.

 For more information and to download see the webpages below.

 **New Python/Juputer Notebooks for Modeling and Simulations** Immersed Boundary/SELM Models now can easily be set up using Python or Jupyter Notebooks.
 See the webpage below for details and tutorial video.